-Besides alcohol, other legal and illegal drugs are being used more often.
-Laws prohibit possession or use of many drugs while on duty.
-They prohibit being under the influence of any "controlled substance," amphetamines (including "pep pills," "uppers," and "bennies"), narcotics, or any other substance, which can make the driver unsafe.
-This could include a variety of prescription and overthe-counter drugs (cold medicines), which may make the driver drowsy or otherwise affect safe driving ability.
+the-counter drugs (cold medicines), which may make the driver drowsy or otherwise affect safe driving ability.
 However, possession and use of a drug given to a driver by a doctor is permitted if the doctor informs the driver that it will not affect safe driving ability.

-Pay attention to warning labels for legitimate drugs and medicines, and to doctor's orders regarding possible effects.
+Pay attention to warning labels for legitimate drugs and medicines and to doctor's orders regarding possible effects.
 Stay away from illegal drugs.

-Don't use any drug that hides fatigue--the only cure for fatigue is rest.
+Do not use any drug that hides fatigue, the only cure for fatigue is rest.
 Alcohol can make the effects of other drugs much worse.
-The safest rule is don't mix drugs with driving at all.
-Use of drugs can lead to traffic accidents resulting in death, injury, and property damage.
-Furthermore, it can lead to arrest, fines, and jail sentences.
+The safest rule is do not mix drugs with driving at all.

+Use of drugs can lead to traffic accidents resulting in death, injury and property damage.
+Furthermore, it can lead to arrest, fines and jail sentences.
 It can also mean the end of a person's driving career.